 An entrepreneurial spirit is a self-motivated attitude and mentality that drives a person to fulfill their potential and purpose.
 This invisible force creates leaders who are action-oriented, productive, decisive, inspirational, innovative, and self-sacrificing.
-When someone has an entrepreneurial spirit, their words, thoughts, actions, and behaviors reflect in leadership qualities they demonstrate.
+When someone has one, their words, thoughts, actions, and behaviors reflect in leadership qualities they demonstrate.

 While having an entrepreneurial spirit is an advantage in the workplace, it is also something that can lead to work burnout and exhaustion.
-This is because people with entrepreneurial spirits are intrinsically tied to their work.
-Because they are so passionate about their mission and the work they’re doing, their initiatives have the power to consume them.
+This is because people with one are intrinsically tied to their work.
+Because they are so passionate about their mission, their initiatives have the power to consume them.
 When this happens, stress and unhappiness follow.
 Adverse health effects such as high blood pressure, hypertension, heart disease, strokes, and mental disorders are common in those who suffer from too much work anxiety and stress.

 Learning how to protect yourself from this problem is crucial if you want to develop your entrepreneurial spirit.
-Keep yourself fueled by learning more about what entrepreneurial spirit is, why it’s important to have and maintain one, signs one is present, and what to do to keep it alive.
+Keep yourself fueled by learning more about what this trait is, why it’s important to have and maintain an entrepreneurial spirit, signs one is present, and what to do to keep it alive.

 Understanding the Meaning of Entrepreneurial Spirit

-The modern meaning of “entrepreneur” relates to a person who starts a company.
+The modern meaning of “entrepreneur” relates to a person who starts a company and offers a product or service.
 Yet, this can be misleading when it comes to understanding entrepreneurial spirit.
-This is because being a business owner is not a requirement for having an entrepreneurial spirit.
+This is because being a business owner is not a requirement for having one.
 To completely understand what it is, you must study the etymology of the word “entrepreneur.”
 “Spirit,” rooted in the Latin word spiritus meaning “breath” or “spirit,” is a little more straightforward.
 When put together using a less modern lens, the meaning of the words entirely change.

 What Does Entrepreneur Mean?

 The word entrepreneur stems from the French word entreprendre, meaning “to undertake,” “initiate,” “begin,” “start,” or “make.”
 Many attribute its popularization to French businessman and economist Jean-Baptiste Say who began using the word in response to Adam Smith’s The Wealth of Nations.
-While he admired Smith’s work, he felt as though he did not capture the role risk-taking business owners played in capitalism.
+While he admired Smith’s thoughts and ideas, he felt as though he did not capture the role risk-taking business owners played in capitalism.
 Say called these people “entrepreneurs,” defining them as those who shift “economic resources out of an area of lower and into an area of higher productivity and greater yield.”
 Over the course of the 20th century, the word became more commonly used.
+Today, people use the term “entrepreneurial spirit” to describe those who demonstrate the characteristics and traits of entrepreneurs.

-From this standpoint, the entrepreneurial spirit is a living force that causes a person to commit to taking action.
-It is most visible in those who are changemakers.
-As voiced by Steve Jobs in Apple’s “Think Different” campaign, changemakers are the “crazy ones, the misfits, the rebels, the troublemakers, the round pegs in the square holes . . . the ones who see things differently—they’re not fond of rules . . .
+As voiced by Steve Jobs in Apple’s “Think Different” campaign, these people are the “crazy ones, the misfits, the rebels, the troublemakers, the round pegs in the square holes . . . the ones who see things differently—they’re not fond of rules . . .
 You can quote them, disagree with them, glorify or vilify them, but the only thing you can’t do is ignore them because they change things . . . they push the human race forward.”

 You might be wondering if any definite signs determine whether or not you have an entrepreneurial spirit.
 This is similar to the question: “Are leaders born or made?”
-The truth is having an entrepreneurial spirit is less about being “gifted” and more about shifting into a mindset that seeks growth.
-Find out below which leadership qualities you’ll need to improve to effectively develop this trait.
+The truth is having one is less about being “gifted” and more about shifting into an entrepreneurial mindset that seeks growth.
+The characteristics associated with the best entrepreneurial spirit include purpose, passion, persistence, critical thinking, proactiveness, influence, positive mindset, consistency, and grit.
+Let’s take a closer look at these leadership qualities to see where you might need to improve.

-Those with an entrepreneurial spirit feel compelled to pursue a purpose greater than themselves.
+Those with an entrepreneurial spirit feel a part of themselves compelled to pursue a specific purpose.
 Whether they’re a leader within a purpose-driven company or starting a movement of their own, they crave fulfilling a cause that positively affects others.
+Additionally, the product or service they sell is also powered by a specific purpose.

-People with passion don’t mind fighting and even suffering if it means they achieve their mission.
+Individuals with an entrepreneurial mindset don’t mind fighting and even suffering if it means they achieve their mission.
 They feel convicted to see their cause through, no matter what it takes.
 This is evident in how they speak, act, think, and behave.

-Those with entrepreneurial spirits are visionaries who constantly look for ways to improve, adapt, excel, and innovate the world around them.
-They use their vision and foresight to assess risks, avoid harm, and construct better paths to success.
+Those with entrepreneurial spirits are visionaries who constantly come up with new ideas and ways to improve, adapt, excel, and innovate the world around them.
+They use their vision and foresight to take calculated risks, avoid harm, and construct better paths to success.

-Those in leadership positions focus on acting instead of reacting.
+Those with an entrepreneurial mindset focus on acting instead of reacting.
 They’re always operating with the future in mind.
 For example, they go ahead and fix problems that, if left unresolved, could become huge issues down the road.
 As leadership expert John C. Maxwell describes, “If you’re proactive, you focus on preparing.
 If you’re reactive, you end up focusing on repairing.”

 Those with entrepreneurial spirit are influential.
 Whether they’re motivating their team to keep pushing forward toward project completion or mentoring employees so they too can develop into leaders, they inspire, motivate, support, and encourage the people around them.
 This brings out the greatness in not only themselves but also in others.

 Optimism is something those with an entrepreneurial spirit seem to have in droves.
 This is because, as mentioned earlier, leaders think differently.
-Failure and challenges aren’t perceived as negative experiences—they’re learning opportunities that provide growth.
+Failure and challenges aren’t perceived as negative experiences—they’re learning opportunities that provide growth and room for new ideas.

 Tips for Fostering Your Entrepreneurial Spirit

 Entrepreneurial spirits need nurturing.
 If they aren’t developed and grown, they will function as a drain.
 Working toward your passion and fulfilling your mission requires leadership skills.
-If you don’t know how to properly lead yourself and your team, you’ll quickly find your business, health, and well-being suffering.
+If you don’t know how to properly lead yourself and your employees, you’ll quickly find your business, health, and well-being suffering.
 To avoid these problems, implement the tips below.
-They will help you foster and grow the characteristics you need to fully step into your calling.
+They will help you foster and grow the entrepreneurial mindset and characteristics you need to fully step into your calling.

 Tip 1: Chase Purpose Over Profits